demodeveloperlab/innerknowing/content/_index.md

         Contradicting messages.
 How do I know which one to listen to?
       </p>
       <p class="mb-1 text-muted">
-        Take time to reflect on each message.
-Consider which aligns more with your values, long-term goals, and overall sense of well-being.
-If needed, seek guidance from a trusted friend, therapist, or spiritual advisor.
-Pay attention to physical sensations - warmth, lightness, or expansion often indicate an inner voice, while tightness, heaviness, or constriction might be anxiety.
+        Take time to think about each message.
+Consider which one is more aligned with your values, long-term goals, and overall sense of well-being.
+If necessary, seek guidance from a trusted friend, therapist, or spiritual advisor.
+Be aware of physical feelings-warmth, lightness, or expansion often indicate an inner voice, while tightness, heaviness, or restriction may indicate fear.
     </div>
   </div>
   <div class="flex">